The best Super Bowl TV deals

-Super Bowl 53 is less than a week away, and if you want to see this controversial game play out on a big screen -- and save some money along the way -- you've come to the right place.
+Super Bowl 53 is just a few short days away, meaning if you're hoping to score a big screen to watch this controversial game play out, time is running out.

-This is arguably the best time to buy a new TV, because stores typically hold sales in advance of the big game.
-And what sales they are.
-A 49-inch 1080p Roku TV is going for just $200, while a 75-incher can be had for less than $1000.
+For the past several weeks, stores have offered some great deals in advance of the big game.
+For example, a 49-inch 1080p Roku TV was going for just $200 (now expired), while a 75-incher can still be had for less than $1000.

 Read more: Watch Super Bowl LIII live online